jnozzi/cocoadev.com/SiteContent/General/CocoaDevForums.markdown

 ----

-[[CocoaDev]] is definitely my first choice, but I like this guy's framework and the potential that it has for growth so I thought that I'd put something up.
+General/CocoaDev is definitely my first choice, but I like this guy's framework and the potential that it has for growth so I thought that I'd put something up.
 If it does grow into a community then awesome, otherwise that's fine too.
 Thanks for the encouragement :)

 ----

-[[CocoaDev]] is a great resource as a wiki (it's not a forum or discussion site), and Apple's cocoa-dev mailing list is a great place for discussions to take place.
+General/CocoaDev is a great resource as a wiki (it's not a forum or discussion site), and Apple's cocoa-dev mailing list is a great place for discussions to take place.
 Just use the mailing list - there are thousands of subscribers, and pretty much everybody who's anybody in the Cocoa developer community has already been on it for years.

 ----
 Except for those of us who can't stand the mailing list... but then again, we probably couldn't stand a forum either. :-)